Un-informed decision-making is truly a thing of the past!

 Technical Skill Set

-Scripting Language (eg: Python), Querying Language (eg: SQL, Hive), Spreadsheet skills (Excel), Statistical Language (eg: SAS, R), Programming (Java) and Big Data Tools (eg: Hive).
-There are also some detailed on-the-job technical requirements such as the ability to design, develop and implement systems that assist organisations in gathering, storing and utilisation of data.
-It also helps to have technical knowhow when dealing with other data analysts.
+Scripting Language (eg: Python), Querying Language (eg: SQL, Hive), Spreadsheet skills (Excel), Statistical Language (eg: SAS, R), Programming (Java), and Big Data Tools (eg: Hive).
+There are also some detailed on-the-job technical requirements such as the ability to design, develop and implement systems that assist organizations in gathering, storing, and utilization of data.
+It also helps to have technical know-how when dealing with other data analysts.
 In any case, it’s better to be clear about your technical skill levels right at the beginning of the job.